riyac12/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 ### Update cluster autoscaler settings for a Virtual Machines node pool with cluster autoscaler enabled

-- Update the [cluster autoscaler][cluster-autoscaler] node count settings for a Virtual Machines node pools using the [`az aks nodepool update`][az aks nodepool update] command with the `--vm-set-type` flag set to `"VirtualMachines"` and with the flag `--update-cluster-autoscaler`.
+- Update the [cluster autoscaler][cluster-autoscaler] node count settings for a Virtual Machines node pool using the [`az aks nodepool update`][az aks nodepool update] command with the `--vm-set-type` flag set to `"VirtualMachines"` and with the flag `--update-cluster-autoscaler`.

-The following example updates settings for VIrtual Machines nodepool *myvmpool* in cluster named *myAKSCluster* using virtual machine size of "Standard_D4s_v3":
+The following example updates settings for Virtual Machines node pool *myvmpool* in cluster named *myAKSCluster* using virtual machine size of "Standard_D4s_v3":

 ```azurecli-interactive
     az aks nodepool update \